sparkrew/fika/api-finder/README.md

 **Caching**: Condition counts are cached per method signature to avoid re-parsing.

 The condition count is used to **sort paths** by complexity.
 When multiple paths reach the same third-party method, Fika prioritizes simpler paths (fewer conditions) because:
-- They're easier for LLMs to generate tests for
+- They're easier for LLMs to generate reachability scenarios for
 - Tests are more maintainable and readable
-- Less likely to require complex mocking or setup However, currently Fika generates tests for all identified paths, not just the simplest ones.
+- Less likely to require complex mocking or setup However, currently Fika generates reachability scenarios for all identified paths, not just the simplest ones.

 ### 7. Test Template Generation

-The test template generation is intentionally kept simple.
+The reachability scenario template generation is intentionally kept simple.
 Its only purpose is to provide:
-- **Package name**: Where the test class should be located
+- **Package name**: Where the reachability scenario class should be located
 - **Test class name**: Generated from the path (e.g., `EntryClass_CallerMethod_TargetClass_TargetMethodFikaTest`)
 - **Test method name**: Derived from the entry point method name

 The template (`Template.java`) contains basic JUnit boilerplate with placeholders:

 These placeholders are replaced by actual values.
-The template is not critical for test generation - modern LLMs can easily generate test structure.
+The template is not critical for reachability scenario generation - modern LLMs can easily generate reachability scenario structure.
 It's mainly useful for maintaining consistent naming conventions.

 ## Output Format